jazzband/django-auditlog/README.md

 After reviewing packages simplehistory, reversion, and others, we decided to base our work on django-auditlog for these reasons:

-- tracks all changes to models, even those made outside admin, because in django-auditlog tracking is done by signals
+- auditlog tracks all changes to models, even those made outside admin, because in django-auditlog tracking is done by signals
-- does not store entire model object for each change.
+- auditlog does not store entire model object for each change.
 Important when tracking small changes to large objects
-- does not store changes in the same table as the tracked models.
+- auditlog does not store changes in the same table as the tracked models.
 Important when we expect many changes, to models which have many instances

 Non-requirements, it does not do these:
 - full compare of past versions, we may wish to add this later